 How long would it take?

-The MRI session will take 2 hours, which would include breaks and ample tea/coffee and biscuits.
-You will also complete a training session and short questionnaire at home which will take about 30 minutes.
+The MRI session will take 1 hour.
+You will also complete a task and short questionnaire at home which will also take about 1 hour.
 Compensation is £10/hr.

 Who is running this project?

 The project is run by the research group of Professor Hugo Spiers, which is based in the Department of Experimental Psychology at University College London.